dotnet/docs/docs/visual-basic/developing-apps/programming/computer-resources/reading-from-and-writing-to-the-registry.md

  Describes how to use the `DeleteSubKey` method of the `My.Computer.Registry.CurrentUser` property to delete a registry key.

  [Reading from and Writing to the Registry Using the Microsoft.Win32 Namespace](reading-from-and-writing-to-the-registry-using-the-microsoft-win32-namespace.md)
- Describes how to use the `Registry` and `RegistryKey` classes of the .NET to access the registry.
+ Describes how to use the `Registry` and `RegistryKey` classes of .NET to access the registry.

  [Security and the Registry](security-and-the-registry.md)
  Discusses security issues involving the registry.